Ayms/bitcoin-transactions/README.md

 The previous method requires to perform one transaction per output to be spent, this can be a kind of painful and you are paying more network fees (this does not change anything for the dev fees), you might want to merge different outputs to a single destination address in one transaction (so you can spend it later with only one transaction too)

-See the "Multiple inputs" section below
+See the [Multiple inputs](https://github.com/Ayms/bitcoin-transactions#multiple-inputs) section below

 ### Important - Understanding transactions